-At the J. Reuben Clark Law School, all courses, all seminars, and Directed Research are evaluated by numerical grades.
-Instructors may award a minimum grade of 1.6 for complete non-performance and a maximum grade of 4.0 for particularly exceptional performance.
+All courses and seminars are evaluated by numerical grades unless departure from that general policy is approved by the Curriculum Committee.
+Individual faculty members may determine whether to grade Directed Research on a numerical or pass/fail basis.
+There will be a minimum grade of 1.6 for complete non-performance and a maximum grade of 4.0.